sombriks/how-to-structure-java-projects/README.md

 directory, and the . following -C bin directs the Jar tool to archive all the contents of that directory.

-Another approach is to define a **main class** to the jar so anyone running the package need little knowledge of how your program work internally:
+Another approach is to define a **Main-Class** to the jar so anyone running the package will need little knowledge of how your program work internally:

 ```bash
 cd 03-package-as-jar